 The Plan is a defined-contribution plan, established on February 1, 2000, and is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
-The Plan covers eligible hourly employees of the Company, its subsidiaries, and the covered groups that have adopted the Plan.
+The Plan covers salaried employees of the Company and each of its domestic subsidiaries that have adopted the Plan who have completed six months of service, as defined.
 The Benefits Administration Committee is responsible for the oversight of the Plan.
 The Investment Committee determines the appropriateness of the Plan's investment offerings and monitors investment performance.
 Both committees are appointed by the Board of Directors.

-On April 1, 2013, certain employees at a recently acquired container plant in Cheswick, Pennsylvania became eligible for the Plan.
-On February 1, 2014, certain union employees at a container plant in Chicago, Illinois became eligible for the Plan through negotiation.
-Assets from their prior plan were transferred into the Plan in April of 2014.
-On October 1, 2014 certain employees at recently acquired container plants in City of Industry and San Bernardino, California became eligible for the Plan.
+In 2013 certain employees at a recently acquired container plant in Cheswick, Pennsylvania became eligible for the Plan.
+On October 1, 2014 certain employees at recently acquired container plants in City of Industry and San Bernardino, Califronia became eligible for the Plan.